SheffieldML/sheffieldml.github.io/software.md

 This is now the home for our four GP software repositories, GPy, GPmat, GPc and gptk in Python, Matlab, C and R.

+There are also other MATLAB toolboxes hosted here, some of which will be folded into GPmat when time allows.

 {% for repository in site.github.public_repositories %}
 {% if repository.has_pages %}
 {% if repository.name contains 'github.io' %}